ethantkoenig/fro/docs/api.rst

     cyclic parser, whereas ``chain(func)`` is a lazily-evaluated infinite parser.
     This difference is relevant only when the corresponding parsers are dependent on external state.
     In other cases, it is more memory-efficient to use ``tie(func)``.

+    Fro parsers parse top-down, so users of this function should take care to avoid left recursion.
+    In general the parser ``func(parser)`` should consume input before delegating parsing to the ``parser`` argument.

     Since parsers are immutable, the only way to create a self-referencing parser is via ``tie(..)``.